Westward shift of Orion and all the stars

 Orion will soon disappear into the sun’s glare.
 Orion, like all the stars and constellations, shifts westward as the seasons pass.
-Unless they’re in the far northern or southern sky – and therefore circumpolar – all stars and constellations spend some portion of each year hidden in the sun’s glare.
+Unless they’re in the far northern or southern sky – and so circumpolar – all stars and constellations spend some portion of each year hidden in the sun’s glare.
 In other words, like blooms on trees or certain flowers or even specific animals in your locale, stars have their own seasons of visibility.

 All the stars and their constellations also move westward in the course of a single night.
 Orion is no exception.
 That motion, though, is due to Earth’s spin.

 Exactly when Orion will disappear from your evening sky – into the sunset – depends on your latitude.
 The farther south you are, the longer you can see Orion.
 But for the central U.S., Orion is lost in the sun’s glare by early to mid-May (depending on how carefully you look for it).